oneforawe/config-repo/setup/remote-machine-setup/README.md

 ## Default Shell

 Dealing with the default shell:
-  To see the current user settings (including default login shell):
+  To see users and properties including default login shell: `less /etc/passwd`
-  `less /etc/passwd`
   To see the current shell: `echo $0`
   To see the available shells: `cat /etc/shells`
   To see which `zsh` is called when executed: `which zsh`